adithyaselv/adithyaselv.github.io/_posts/2015-09-23-Engineering-Art-and-Python.md

 Checkout [this](https://adithyaselv.quora.com/Engineering-Art-and-Python-Connecting-the-Dots) post of mine on [quora](https://adithyaselv.quora.com/Engineering-Art-and-Python-Connecting-the-Dots)  about my childhood fascination and its realization using technology.

->"Boredom is the mother of Creativity"
--Adithya Selv

 [Click here to see the post](https://adithyaselv.quora.com/Engineering-Art-and-Python-Connecting-the-Dots)